netdata/netdata/web/server/README.md

 ### Enabling TLS support

-Since v1.16.0, Netdata supports encrypted HTTP connections to the web server, plus encryption of streaming data between a parent and its children, via the TLS protocol.
+Since v1.16.0, Netdata supports encrypted HTTP connections to the web server, plus encryption of streaming data between a parent and its child nodes, via the TLS protocol.

 Inbound unix socket connections are unaffected, regardless of the TLS settings.